spencertipping/tau/m/records.md

 **NOTE:** fds can be moved with https://www.man7.org/linux/man-pages/man2/pidfd_getfd.2.html, so we don't strictly need a domain socket.

-### Ravel-scan indexes
-Because indexes scan against the container ravel, they don't have to be used strictly for a single purpose like associative or hashed lookup.
-We can build skip lists, tree-like data structures, and pretty much anything else you might want to look up in a nonlinear way -- all using the same index.

-I think we can get away with two types of indexes:

-1. Arbitrarily-ordered quantile positions
-2. Uniformly-distributed radix points

-(1) enables binary-search, (2) enables very accurate interpolation search, likely _< O(log log n)_.

-Naturally, these indexes can be generated in streaming form, and they rely on _τ(i)_ estimates to size themselves.

 ## Transit spec
 `utf9` is a `msgpack`-inspired format that differs in a few ways:

-+ `utf9` prepends a header
 + 64-bit lengths are allowed
 + Nontrivial containers (arrays and maps) include their internal complexity and encoded length in bytes
 + Packed arrays are first-class (not just `bin` and `ext`)